Telemetered Water Data Project

-In July 2021, the State Water Resources Control Board received $30 million to modernize the data systems in the Division of Water Rights.
+In July 2021, the State Water Resources Control Board received funding to modernize the data systems in the Division of Water Rights.
 In part, this funding established the Updating Water Rights Data (UPWARD) Project, which will develop a modern geospatial data management system to replace older systems which contain data on streamflow, water usage, diversions, storage, rights, and fees.
 The new data system will also support data from telemetered water measurement devices.
 Developing effective telemetered data networks that are responsive to local water management conditions and existing data collection systems will be imperative.

 What will this project focus on?
-The California Water Data Consortium (Consortium) was approached for our technical expertise and experience leading successful collaborations amongst stakeholders and agencies to serve as an independent, third-party researcher, and convener in developing telemetered data recommendations.
+The California Water Data Consortium (Consortium) was approached for our technical expertise and experience leading successful collaborations amongst stakeholders and agencies to serve as an independent, third-party researcher, and convener in developing telemetered water data recommendations.
 Recommendations will be developed to ensure that data reported to the State is done in a manner that is responsive to local water management issues and existing local needs.
 Developing collaborative recommendations will ensure both compliance with existing State Agency regulatory requirements, while maximizing flexibility for local reporters.

 This two-year project includes four main tasks, described briefly below.

 Task 1.
 Learning from Others.
 The Consortium will be conducting analyses of telemetered water monitoring networks in regions within California, as well as in other states, and countries.
 Results of this analysis will serve as the initial basis for recommendations developed in tasks 2 and 3.

 Task 2.
 Developing Watershed-Specific Recommendations.
 Working in partnership with water managers, landowners, interested parties, and others, the Consortium will work with local community members to understand their watershed, existing water management issues, and existing data collection networks and co-develop recommendations for the development of watershed-specific telemetered data networks.